manoharavinash/AUTO-DRIVE-UPLOADER/README.md

 bash install.sh
 ```

-The `install.sh` script will:
+The `install.sh` script will automatically:
+1. Detect your environment (Termux or Linux)
-1. Update package manager (`apt`)
+2. Update the package manager (`apt`)
-2. Install Python and dependencies
+3. Install Python, git, and curl
-3. Install RClone (if not already present)
+4. Install RClone (if not already present)
-4. Install Python packages from `requirements.txt`
+5. Install Python packages from `requirements.txt`
-5. Guide you to configure RClone
+6. Guide you to configure the RClone remote

 ### Manual Setup